PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 You'll achieve this in 4 steps : write, compile, test & deploy the contract.

 A smart contract is an application that can run on a blockchain.
-Once you've written a smart contract on a blockchain, the same behaviour as with the transactions applies : you can not update it.
+Once you've written a smart contract on a blockchain, the same behavior as with the transactions applies : you can not update it.
 The most popular blockchain that supports smart contract is Ethereum, this is the main reason we are using this particular one.